VirtualSpaceGit/remapping-ntdll.dll/README.md

 ## Usage 🧪

-1. Compile the code with any C++ compiler that supports Windows system calls.
+1. Compile the code with any C++ compiler.
 2. Run the executable.
 3. The code will:
    - Load `ntdll.dll`